ByErenOzer/Ministry-of-Health-Tweet-Analysis-Frontend/README.md

    - Sentiment Analysis: Emotional tone of tweets
    - Category Analysis: Topic-based classification
    - Trend Analysis: Temporal patterns and emerging topics

-## 🛣️ Roadmap

-- [ ] **AI-Powered Predictions** - Implement predictive analytics for future trends
-- [ ] **Multi-Platform Support** - Add integration with other social media platforms
-- [ ] **Advanced Visualization** - Develop more interactive and customizable charts
-- [ ] **Notification System** - Create alerts for significant trend changes
-- [ ] **Export Capabilities** - Enable data export in multiple formats

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📜 License